Individual Triple Chocolate Pies

 - Oreo cookies: crushed to form the crunchy base of the crust.

-- Unsalted butter: binds the crust and adds richness.
+- Butter: binds the crust and adds richness.

 - Egg yolk: provides structure and moisture to the brownie layer.

-- Light brown sugar: sweetens the brownie while adding a slight molasses flavor.
+- Brown sugar: sweetens the brownie while adding a slight molasses flavor.

-- Bittersweet chocolate chips (60%): intensifies the chocolate flavor in the brownie.
+- Mini chocolate chips: intensify the chocolate flavor in the brownie.

 - Flour: gives structure to the brownie.

-- Dutch-processed cocoa powder: adds deep chocolate flavor and color.
+- Unsweetened cocoa powder: adds deep chocolate flavor and color.

 - Salt: balances sweetness and enhances chocolate flavor.

-- Milk chocolate chips: forms the ganache topping for a creamy finish.
+- Milk chocolate chips: form the ganache topping for a creamy finish.

 - Heavy cream: combines with milk chocolate to create smooth ganache.